ISorokos/SafeML/README.md

 <a href = "https://openai.com/blog/debate/">AI Safety via Debate:</a> This project aims to evaluate the AI Safety through <a href = "https://github.com/openai/pixel">Debate Games</a>.</p>
 <p align="justify">
 <a href ="https://github.com/safednn-nasa">SafeDNN:</a> A research project from NASA that focses on the property inference from Deep Neural Networks (DNNs).</p>

+## FAQs
+<b>Q1:</b>How to do you define the buffer size?

+<b>A1:</b>The "buffer-size" in SafeML algorithm should be defined by an expert in the design time.
+It should be long enough to hold statistical characteristics of the incoming data.

 ## Future Extensions
 <p align="justify">